 Emerging issues The risk score using the likelihood x impact matrix is 2 (likelihood) x 2 (Impact) generating an overall risk score of 4 which is unchanged from the previous quarter.
-The current score is still valid and therefore an update on the performance of our risk management arrangements is not required this quarter.
-Changes to control measures There are no changes to or additional control measures required.
-Assurance updates Level 1 assurance has been updated and provided across the range of control measures.
+The current score is still valid.
+Business Support Vehicles (BSV) are operational and are having an impact in supporting the maintenance of the Service's delivery model.
+In terms of wider integration into Service Delivery, performance against Performance Indicators (PIs) continues to be green and within tolerances and capability continues to be built at delivery level to support increased Changes to In order to maintain the establishment a Watch Commander selection process is ongoing There are no changes to or additional control measures required. control measures Assurance Level 1 assurance has been updated and provided across the range of updates control measures.
 The level 1 control environment provides for substantial assurance (green rating) across the majority of controls.
-No controls were
+No controls were identified as providing limited assurance (red rating) and therefore no immediate interventions were identified as being required.
+This has enabled for the Risk Owner to provide a Substantial (green) confidence opinion and this is reflected on the Corporate Risk Assurance Map summary.